-Bank loans, consisting of two (2) short-term promissory notes (PN) amounting to P5.0 million each, were obtained in 2009 from a local bank for CPMI's additional working capital requirements.
-These were renewed by CPMI in 2012 for the same terms and rates of interest.
-Each PN has a term of one (1) year, the full payment of which is to be made at maturity date at a fixed interest rate of 6.7% per annum (p.a.) each.
+Bank loans, pertain to short-term promissory note (PN) amounting to P5.00 million which was obtained in 2009 from a local bank for CPMI's additional working capital requirements.
+This was renewed by CPMI each year for the same terms and rates of interest.
+The PN has a term of one (1) year, the full payment of which is to be made at maturity date at a fixed interest rate of 6.74% per annum (p.a.).